GoogleCloudPlatform/continuous-deployment-on-kubernetes/README.md

 ### Deploy the sample app to Kubernetes
 In this section you will deploy the `gceme` frontend and backend to Kubernetes using Kubernetes manifest files (included in this repo) that describe the environment that the `gceme` binary/Docker image will be deployed to.
 They use a default `gceme` Docker image that you will be updating with your own in a later section.

-You'll have two primary environments - staging and production - and use Kubernetes namespaces to isolate them.
+You'll have two primary environments - [canary](http://martinfowler.com/bliki/CanaryRelease.html) and production - and use Kubernetes to manage them.

 > **Note**: The manifest files for this section of the tutorial are in `sample-app/k8s`.
 You are encouraged to open and read each one before creating it per the instructions.